dendrite-systems/dendrite-python-sdk/README.md

 You'll need `dendrite-python-sdk`, `asyncio` and `playwright`.
 You'll also need to install the browser drivers with `playwright install`.

+Ensure you have Python 3.9 or later installed.

 pip:
 ```
 pip install asyncio playwright dendrite-python-sdk